IT-VBFK/AwesomeAssertions/docs/_pages/objectgraphs.md

 Of course, `Excluding()` and `ExcludingMissingMembers()` can be combined.

-You can also take a different approach and explicitly tell Fluent Assertions which members to include.
+You can also take a different approach and explicitly tell Awesome Assertions which members to include.
 You can directly specify a property expression or use a predicate that acts on the provided `ISubjectInfo`.

 ```csharp
 orderDto.Should().BeEquivalentTo(order, options => options